MStaniaszek1998/Scrapper/README.md

 # Scrapper - Crawler Architecture
 The goal is to crawl the https://icobench.com/ieo page and collect information about Initial Exchange Offerings.
-It collects the information about the IEOs and their whitepapers.
+Itextracts the information about the IEOs into csv and downaloads all related pdfs called whitepapers. <br>

 ## Architecture flow
 ![Architecture Flow](docs/architecture_flow.png)